TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

  3. There are still holes in your knowledge.
 For example, a startup founder who has achieved problem-solution fit and has performed some smoke testing around key "happy case" assumptions could use a closed-end survey to prioritize or discover other issues.

 As the survey giver, you are interested in finding patterns in the answers.
-By focussing in depth of a particular group of people, you hope to uncover hidden patterns in the data you gather.
+By focusing in depth of a particular group of people, you hope to uncover hidden patterns in the data you gather.

 Here are a few examples of closed-end questions: